iandunn/dotfiles/ergodox-ez/ordinaryish/_notes/ideas.md

 iirc tthere's other text files saved in 'ergo documentation' folder that have lots more

+- [ ] hold down 3 keys on home row to replace far-away keys like esc, layers, etc

 maybe make outer 2u keys layer toggle then make inner 2u keys delete / enter on the layer